Are you still deciding if “that freelancing stuff” is for you?

 As you know, companies are after results than certificates.
 If you can prove your results to companies, you might get a shot.

-Mary Fernandez got a contact that landed her the position of Content Marketing Manager on OptinMonster through her fantastic post entries on Smartblogger
+Mary Fernandez landed the position of Content Marketing Manager on OptinMonster through her fantastic post entries on Smartblogger

 Also. depending on job specs, a recognized expert can be a tremendous addition to the company and that might get you a higher pay.